DLT-Message-Analyzer

 How the search string is formed?

-The default search string is formed in the following way:
+The default search string is formed based on the following columns:

 Apid + “ “ + Ctid + “ “ + Payload

-But it is possible to adjust it.
+But it is possible to adjust that.
 More information on this topic is located here.

 Note!